 Concrete is one of the most widely used building materials.
 It is also one of the top contributors to environmental degradation, mostly owing to its wide use.
 Many harmful emissions, like fly ash are a result of excessive concrete use.
-However, eco friendly concrete involves greener alternatives to standard concrete.
-Even simple methods like using concrete as counter-tops, or using concrete that is more porous helps in improving the condition of the environment and sustaining it.
-A few environmentally friendly alternatives to concrete are listed below:
+However, eco-friendly concrete involves greener alternatives to standard concrete.
+Even simple methods like using concrete as counter-tops, or using concrete that is more porous help in improving the condition of the environment and sustaining it.
+A few environmentally friendly alternatives to the concrete are listed below:

 MeldUSA is quite a renowned company famous for making eco friendly alternatives to concrete.
 One of their latest discoveries is called EcoX.
 EcoX is constituted of recycled cement as well as other materials that have been used up by consumers as well as industries.
 It also contains recycled glass.
 This alternative is excellent for making surfaces, accessories and so.